Choosing a Track

 Admittedly, there is one other factor you should consider, especially after a year or two of taking college courses: how difficult will it be for you to get in to professional schools of that type?
 To have this evaluated, schedule an appointment with the pre-health advisor.

-All eight tracks supported by the pre-health office at Lehman College require similar, but not identical, prerequisite courses.
+All nine tracks supported by the pre-health office at Lehman College require similar, but not identical, prerequisite courses.
 That means you don't have to decide for sure right away.
 But you need to make a decision by about a year and a half before you plan to apply.
 During that last year and a half, you can make sure you've taken all the prerequisite courses you need for that field.
 Also, you can focus your volunteer experiences, and be able to explain to admissions committees that you are committed to your decision.

-The requirements for nursing, on the other hand, are very different from the requirements for the eight tracks supported by the pre-health office.
+The requirements for nursing, on the other hand, are very different from the requirements for the nine tracks supported by the pre-health office.
 You must decide between pursuing nursing and one of the pre-health-professions tracks early; ideally before you take any courses at Lehman.
 Otherwise you can add years to your educational path.
 If you are considering nursing as a career, please come to Academic Advisement in Room 280 Shuster and ask to schedule an appointment with the pre-nursing advisor.